C191068/Ali_Docker/README.md

 examle is 3 tier application <br>

-even though the system was separated into layers iut was tighty coupled from the web project <br>
+even though the system was separated into layers it was tighty coupled from the web project <br>
  to the business layer project <br>

  and the whole system will run in same address space <br>